 • Projects with clearly defined and stable requirements

-• Projects requiring detailed documentation at each phase
+• Projects requiring detailed documentation at every stage

 • Projects with long, planned production cycles